joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 We are going to be using the Trial here – however, per-user pricing can be found at the following link:  [Universal Automation](https://ironmansoftware.com/universal-automation/){:target="_blank"}

-The toolset is quite initiative a lot of below isn’t worth going into how do use it as it seems to be easy to pick up but always pleasant to have it documented and referable for reference somewhere!
+The toolset is quite intuitive a lot of below isn’t worth going into how do use it as it seems to be easy to pick up but always pleasant to have it documented and referable for reference somewhere!
 In my examples below, we are going to create a Resource Group in Azure.